joshh2201/knight-moves/README.md

 This project primarily focuses on implementing various data structures and search algorithms to find the shortest path.
 The following concepts were utilized:

 - Search Trees: I used a search tree structure to represent the exploration of different paths taken by the knight on the chessboard.
-- Breadth First Search (BFS): The breadth first search algorithm was employed to explore the chessboard in a systematic manner, ensuring that all possible moves were considered.
+- Breadth First Search (BFS): The breadth first search algorithm was employed to find the shortest path between the starting square and the ending square.
 - Stacks and Queues: Stacks and queues were used as auxiliary data structures to keep track of the current state of the search process.

 ## Getting Started